arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 \begin{align}
 C(X) := k(X) + \sigma^2 I_n. \tag{8}
 \end{align}
-We thus might reasonably wonder if the model (5) is equivalent to instead defining a GP directly on the observation process $y$.
-Doing so would require defining a kernel $c: \mathcal{X} \times \mathcal{X} \to \mathbb{R}$ that is consistent with (8).
+We thus might reasonably wonder if the model (5) admits an alternative equivalent representation by defining a GP directly on the observation process $y$.
+Defining such a model would require defining a kernel $c: \mathcal{X} \times \mathcal{X} \to \mathbb{R}$ that is consistent with (8).
 This route is fraught with difficulties and subtleties, which I will do my best to describe clearly here.
 At first glance, it seems like the right